Dextroamphetamine Detox

 Dextroamphetamine Withdrawal

 Dextroamphetamine, like other drugs that cause dependence, causes a withdrawal syndrome in those who suddenly stop using it after taking it for a long period of time.
-The symptoms related to withdrawal can be uncomfortable and frightening to someone who does not know why they are experiencing them.
+This is because the body is attempting to rebalance after becoming accustomed to having the drug in its systems.
+The resulting symptoms of withdrawal can be uncomfortable and frightening to someone who does not know why they are experiencing them.

-Often, people who are abusing amphetamine drugs binge on them in order to continue experiencing the high they cause, which will lead to a sudden onslaught of withdrawal symptoms after they stop called the crash period (Center for Substance Abuse Research).
+Often, people who are abusing amphetamine drugs binge on them in order to continue experiencing the high they cause, which will lead to a sudden onslaught of withdrawal symptoms after they stop, called the crash period.
 However, withdrawal will last for weeks, sometimes even months, when an individual stops taking the drug for good.

 Signs and Symptoms of Dextroamphetamine Withdrawal